Sloeber/arduino-eclipse-plugin/website/WebContent/fragments/how_to/work_with_teensy.md

 How to configure for Teensy
 ===========================

+**Users of V4**

+Simply install arduiono IDE 1.8 (or later) and Teensyduino 1.5 (or later) and then, inside Arduino Eclipse, go to Windows -> Arduino -> Private Hardware path.
+Add a new path pointing to your Teensy hardware installation directory.
+For windows this is something like "C:\Program Files (x86)\arduino\hardware\teensy"
+You will now be able to select Teensy boards by right clicking your project -> Properties -> Arduino and then click on the Platform folder entry.
+A second entry showing the path you just set above will appear.
+Once selected, simply choose your Teensy variant.
+You must populate all the fields (for example with a 3.5 Teensy try 120 Mhz and USB type 'Serial') and then press apply.
+You will find that uploading may require you to press the button on the teensy.
+The log may say it cannot connect but normally it works like a charm anyway.

 *trippylighting* (a very nice guy) has done some very good documentation on how to use the Teensy boards with the Arduino Eclipse plugin.

 Please see [his website](http://trippylighting.com/teensy-arduino-ect/arduino-eclipse-plugin/) for detailed Teensy related stuff.